Scoped Storage Stories: DocumentFile

 Android 10 is greatly restricting access to external storage via filesystem APIs.
 Instead, we need to use other APIs to work with content.
 This is the third post in a series where we will explore how to work with those alternatives, starting with the Storage Access Framework (SAF).

-that points to the “document”.
-Your primary use of that Uri
+with a Uri that points to the “document”.
+Your primary use of that Uri is

 so you can read and/or write the document.
 This is not that different from having